emkosz/BarRoulette/BarRoulette/Pods/Target Support Files/Pods-BarRoulette/Pods-BarRoulette-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## Keys

+MIT LICENSE Found in the repo

 ## Uber-iOS-SDK

 Copyright (c) 2015 James Paolantonio <jamesp@compass.com>